ankane/ahoy_guide/README.md

 - [Experiments at Airbnb](http://nerds.airbnb.com/experiments-at-airbnb/)
 - [Bayesian AB Testing](http://developers.lyst.com/data/2014/05/10/bayesian-ab-testing/)

-Start with big changes (exploration) before changing button colors
+Start with big changes (exploration), not button colors

 Use same tracking as events for conversions

 Segment key funnels by experiment variation

 Split tests are special properties attached to visitors or users.

+Variation membership should be stored.
+They should be looked up by user id (first), then visitor id.

+If there is a user but only a split test variation for the visitor, the user should use the same variation.

+It should be easy for developers to test variations.

 ## Web